RXoKIfTvtp/GameDev1/README.md

 Mar 23, 2025
 - The gun now takes a sprite path.
 For some reason you can drag the path so you need to click the asset and copy the path shown just below FileSystem.

+Mar 27, 2025
+- Added pistol, rifle, & shotgun scenes.
+- Added a new enum to interactable called "Use key" this might lead to me removing "Open locked door"
+- Light on the player was changed forom a node to a node2d.
+- Added a guns folder to the object folder to house the new guns.